 Runtime Analysis

 Once the NN was trained and tuned, a software wrapper was created to easily interface with prediction inputs and outputs.
 Python’s built-in libraries ‘cProfile’ and ‘timeit’ were used to benchmark the speed of the code. cProfile reported that 543,929 function calls were executed within 0.382 seconds.
 Timeit averaged an execution time of 0.138 seconds across 100 trials.
+This was performed on a Windows 11 System with 32 GB RAM and a i7-12000KF running at 3.6 GHz.

-The time to model and simulate a barge using the NN averaged less than one minute during testing.
-Comparatively, modelling the same barge in ANSYS and simulating the results in AQWA averaged 10 minutes, not including an additional 5 minutes to open ANSYS Workbench.
+The time to specify barge dimensions and run the simulation using the NN averaged less than one minute during testing.
+Comparatively, creating a CAD model the same barge in ANSYS DesignModeler and simulating the results in AQWA averaged 10 minutes, not including an additional 5 minutes to open ANSYS Workbench.

 When considering the time spent on design modelling, the use of the NN model is much more efficient than the commercial alternatives due to its simplicity.
-Of course, this comes with downsides – namely a very restrictive modelling capability and non-negligible errors in the RAO predictions.
-Additionally, this NN cannot predict any hydrodynamic features such as added mass, Froude-Krylov forces, or damping.
+Because the software is based in Python and uses a defined class-structure to process user inputs, it can easily be integrated in other systems.
+However, this comes with downsides – namely a very restrictive modelling capability and non-negligible errors in the RAO predictions.
+Additionally, this NN cannot predict any hydrodynamic features such as added mass, Froude-Krylov forces, or damping – all of which can be evaluated in ANSYS AQWA.
 Such capabilities could be added in the future, but the dataset would need to be expanded.
-The data preprocessing procedure would also need to be changed to match the new data.

 Conclusion